 Milk tart is as much a part of South African culture as the braai (barbecue).
-There exists more versions of this recipe than you can swing a stick at, with passionate milk tart enthusiasts clamouring for the original and best Ouma se melk tert title!
-(Your grandmother’s best milk tart) Growing up, my Mum’s crustless milk tart was a regular at our tea table, it obviously being the quickest route to a milk tart fix without the need for lined pastry cases.
-Milk tart happens to be a favourite of my daughter Skylar, so I occasionally concede to ardent pleas and hunker down to the task of blind baking the pastry shells.
-Filled with a cinnamon infused custard cream it remains an uncontested local winner.
+There exists more versions of this recipe than you can swing a stick at, with passionate milk tart enthusiasts all clamouring for the best Ouma se melk tert title!
+(Your grandmother’s best milk tart) Growing up, my Mother’s crustless milk tart was a regular at our tea table and the quickest route to a milk tart fix without the need for pastry cases.
+Milk tart happens to be a favourite of my daughter Skylar.
+She loves it with a buttery-crisp pastry.

 I’ll be making this milk tart ice cream throughout the festive season.
 It’s the perfect make-ahead dessert.
-The flavour combination of cinnamon ice cream and brandy-soaked fruit is a great match, so pair it with a traditional steamed Christmas pud.
+The combination of cinnamon ice cream and brandy-soaked fruit is lovely paired with a traditional steamed Christmas pud.
 For casual poolside entertaining, ice cream wafer- sandwiches are a real crowd-pleaser.
-For another easy summer dessert, you should undoubtedly try this Peppermint crisp ice cream pudding cake.
-Sweet temptation!
+For another easy summer dessert, you should try this Peppermint crisp ice cream pudding cake.

 Milk tart ice cream with gingerbread crumble